Rooster Teeth: RWBY: Grimm Eclipse

 At RTX 2014, Rooster Teeth announced during the RWBY panel on July 4 that a RWBY video game was in development, under the working title RWBY: Grimm Eclipse, making this the first video game ever created by the company.
 An early demo of the game was available for consumers to play at the event.
 Rooster Teeth CEO Matt Hullum stated, "RWBY is a natural choice for us to focus on for our first in-house produced video game.
 Fans can expect that we will bring the same level of originality in action, comedy and design to the video game that has made the RWBY animated series such a hit."

 RWBY: Grimm Eclipse was initially developed as a fangame by Jordan Scott over the course of five months.
 A demo version was released on April 1, 2014, to celebrate Rooster Teeth's 11th anniversary, but the demo is no longer available for download.
-Scott stated at the time that it was not an ongoing project, and he had no plans for any future updates.
+Scott said at the time that it was not an ongoing project, and he had no plans for any future updates.
 He described it as a "survival-based action RPG" set in the world of RWBY.

 On December 1, 2015, the game was released as an Early Access title on Steam after rapidly being approved through Steam's Greenlight feature.